-There will be three regular exams and a comprehensive final exam that will also include all material covered after the third exam.
+The course includes three regular exams and a comprehensive final exam that will also include all material covered after the third exam.
 If for any reason you are not able to take an exam, you must notify me before the exam (or as soon as you are physically possible).
 Failure to do so may result in a zero for the exam.
-Makeup exams for excused absences will be given, but a penalty of up to 75% will apply for unexcused absences, at the teacher's discretion.
+Makeup exams for excused absences will be given, but a penalty of up to 75% will apply for unexcused absences, at the instructor's discretion.
 If an official school function takes you out of class on an exam date, it is your responsibility to make arrangements one week prior to the exam as to when you will take the exam.
 Usually it will be given early, not late.
 Phones must be turned off and put away.

-Reading Assignments, Homework, and Projects
+Reading Assignments and Homework

 Reading assignments require students to read and complete the Participation Activities (animations and questions) in the zyBook before class.
 Points are awarded based on the percent of completed Participation Activities.
-Students may complete the Participation Activities one day late for half credit, but no credit is awarded after one day late.
+No points are awarded for completing Participation Activities late.
+Your lowest reading assignment score is dropped from your final grade.